Sparshb700/pwn.college.sparsh/Pondering_Paths.md

 # 1. The Root
-The question prompted me to invoke a program called `pwn` by giving its absolute path, using the terminal.<br>
+The question prompted me to invoke a program called `pwn` by giving its absolute path, using the terminal.
 ## My Solve
 **Flag:** `pwn.college{Q7GpIbTTkavylc2SnBJCdcTm-TS.QX4cTO0wCM2EDNzEzW}`